13 Best Sous Vides (Review) In 2021

 You can also use ziplock bags and suck the air out with a straw, but we wouldn't recommend this, especially for raw meats!

 While sous vide ovens or immersion circulators will cook your meat to perfection, it will lack the polished look you only get with searing.
-There are numerous ways to still achieve this look after you have cooked the meat, from using blowtorches or sizzling hot griddle pans.
+There are numerous ways to still achieve this look after you have cooked the meat, from using blowtorches or sizzling hot electric griddle pans.

 There are also searing kits/equipment designed by the sous vide machine manufacturers.
 These models all take the form of an easy to use a blowtorch, with a small propane tank and a searing rack.